-Research published in the book Pump Life Cycle Costs: A Guide to LCC Analysis for Pumping Systems by the Europump and Hydraulic Institute, shows the initial purchase price rarely accounts for more than five per cent of a pump’s total cost over its lifetime.
+Research published in the book Pump Life Cycle Costs: A Guide to LCC Analysis for Pumping Systems by the Europump and Hydraulic Institute, shows the initial purchase price rarely accounts for more than five per cent of a pumps total cost over its lifetime.
 Power consumption is by far the most significant factor at 85 per cent of total expenses, while service costs are likely to be approximately ten per cent.

-It is understandable then, that some of the leading players in market have recognised that a holistic approach is required to optimise a pump system.
+It is understandable then, that some of the leading players in the market have recognised that a holistic approach is required to optimise a pump system.
 Grundfos’s modus operandi is rooted in its iSOLUTIONS [intelligent solutions] philosophy, which embraces the entire lifecycle of a pump, from design and development to production, installation and maintenance, scrap and recycling.

 Customer feedback is key to this approach, according to Mikael Nedergaard.

 “End-customer involvement during the product development project ensures that the solutions in the final product meet customer demands,” he says.
 But this is not the sole driver of design refinements, he adds.
-For instance, one issue that is often underappreciated by customers is air handling (see the beneath photo).
+For instance, one issue that is often underestimated by customers is air handling (see the beneath photo).
 It is important to ensure that a pump is able to handle a certain amount of air in the fluid.
 Grundfos engineers conducted extensive CFD investigations to optimise the critical areas where air will accumulate in order to minimise the flow reduction through the S-tube® impeller when operating with gassy or air-filled media.

 PHOTO: In this multiphase CFD simulation, the two impellers are of similar size but slight geometric difference (within a few millimetres) in shape.
 The fluid flow is the same for both impellers, with 8 per cent air continually added to the flow.
 The circled areas show the accumulated air bubbles in each and how air handling may be optimised by specific design.